 The title which gives us the word “emperor” was the Latin imperator, which all emperors had.
 This was a title which had previously been held by powerful generals in the Republic, such as Pompey in the east, or Julius Caesar in Gaul.

-To give this title teeth, a key office which the emperors held was proconsul (governor and commander-in-chief) of a huge provincia which covered a third to a half of the entire empire (the exact boundaries changed from time to time).
+A key office which the emperors held was proconsul (governor and commander-in-chief) of a huge provincia which covered a third to a half of the entire empire (the exact boundaries changed from time to time).
 This territory included most of the frontier provinces, and since the bulk of the Roman army was stationed along the frontiers, this effectively gave him overwhelming military power.

 Alongside the provincial administration was an empire-wide organization which administered the private estates of the emperor.
-These were scattered throughout most (if not all) provinces, estates which had been granted to him in wealthy people’s wills or confiscated from them as punishments for treason or other crimes, either real or imagined.
-These blocks of land were managed by educated imperial slaves and freedmen, and all the estates in a province came under a supervisor, also an imperial slave or freedman, called a procurator – not to be confused with the procurators who were the financial administrators in imperial provinces.
+These were scattered throughout most (if not all) provinces, and consisted of estates which had been granted to him in wealthy people’s wills or confiscated from them as punishments for treason or other crimes, either real or imagined.
+These blocks of land were managed by educated imperial slaves and freedmen, and all the estates in a province came under a supervisor, also an imperial slave or freedman, called a procurator – not to be confused with the procurators who were the financial administrators of imperial provinces.

 This organisation was known as the “Imperial Household”, as it was considered an extension of the emperor’s private household staff.

 Just as at the provincial level, the central administration serving the emperor himself was tiny, given the size of the empire that it governed.